lincoln-stranger/discord-slothbot/README.md

 # Use
 I did not include a .env file that contains my bot's token but that can be easily set up:

-This is all that is in my .env as of this simple first workign version.
+This is all that is in my .env as of this simple first working version.

 `DISCORD_TOKEN=<your-bots-token-here>`